San Francisco's beautiful skyline, charming neighborhoods, and nearby natural beauty make it a wonderful destination.

 Is San Francisco Dangerous For Visitors?

-However, the violent crime rate is lower than in other popular tourist destinations like New Orleans, Las Vegas, and Washington, DC.
+However, the violent crime rate is lower than in other popular tourist destinations like New Orleans, New York City, Las Vegas, and Washington, DC.

-Crime rates will vary by neighborhood which is why below we list neighborhoods that are safe and those you should avoid.
+San Francisco Police Department's crime statistics show that crime rates vary by neighborhood which is why below we list neighborhoods that are safe and those you should avoid.

 The bottom line to staying safe in San Francisco - or anywhere - is to always pay attention to what’s going on around you!